Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 2. Invest in Puppy Bumpers

-Some of my clients have used puppy bumpers with success with their small dogs.
-The bumpers have some loops on the inside which allows the Puppy Bumper to be attached to the dog's collar to prevent it from coming off.
+Some of my clients have used Puppy Bumpers with success with their small dogs.
+The bumpers have some loops on the inside which allow the Puppy Bumper to be attached to the dog's collar to prevent it from coming off.

 Of course, you will need to monitor your dog every now and then (some dogs chew them off) and routinely check the bumper for any wear and tear.